ambirdsall/ambirdsall.github.io/blag/src/posts/what-does-it-even-mean-for-the-media-to-be-objective_2016-10-04.html.md

 willful ignorance: even if everyone is trying their very best, people alone can't be relied on for truth.
 No folk tradition managed to invent antibiotics, you know?

-<%= section 'What that article means when it says "objectivity"' %>
+## What that article means when it says "objectivity"

 Considering this definition of "objectivity", the following paragraph becomes absurd: